 How a non-profit makes mobile marketing a very profitable channel

-SITUATION: American Heart Association is composed of 3 communities that collectively sponsors 1000+ events/year.
+SITUATION: American Heart Association is composed of 3 communities that collectively sponsor 1000+ events/year.
 The communities are 1) Power to End Stroke, 2) Go Red for Women and 3) Start!
 Extend Your Life.
-Their mission is to educate and empower; their business needs are to secure sign ups and donations.
-Sign ups at events occur through the manual process of paper and clip boards.
+Their mission is to educate and empower; their business needs are to secure sign-ups and donations.
+Sign-ups at events occur through the manual process of paper and clipboards.

 INSIGHT: Although AHA is and always will be driven by grass-roots events, there are video monitors at all of them that reinforce brand messaging to which a text message for donations from smartphones can be added